tdspk/ReaScripts/README.md

 You can find some tools für improving the creative workflow in REAPER.

-- tdspk - Creative - ChopChop3000: Chip your items and randomize the leftovers
+- tdspk - Creative - ChopChop3000: Chop your items and randomize the leftovers
 - tdspk - Creative - ReaStretch: comprehensive GUI for Rrreeeaaa and ReaReaRea

 These require the package: *ReaImGui: ReaScript binding for Dear ImGui*